muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Spending effort trying to comprehend any of Phanna's nonsense was just going to end up hurting my head.

-Yet here I am with the daunting task of trying to understand why Phanna chose to be summoned ahead of me.
+Yet here I am with the daunting task ahead: trying to understand why Phanna chose to be summoned.

 The most I can do now is just to ease myself into this task and hope that I don't get too overwhelmed by Phanna's nonsense before I hit the key points.